ssatguru/BabylonJS-CharacterController/README.md

 - strafeRight
 - slideDown

+If an animation is not resent the controller will not play that animation and will continue playing the animation it was playing just before.

 If your animation range is named differently from those mentioned above then use the setWalkAnim(..),setWalkBackAnim(..) etc API to specify your animation range name.

+If instead of animation ranges you have animation groups then you will have to provide a map of animation name to animation group.
+This is explained further down below.

 NOTE :
 If your mesh rotation is in quaternion then switch to euler before creating character controller.
 The GLTF/GLB files have rotation in quaternion.

 ```
 player.rotation = player.rotationQuaternion.toEulerAngles();